wp-plugins/gravity-forms-data-persistence-add-on-reloaded/readme.txt

 We don't provide a dedicated support, but we will try our best to reply you back.

 == Changelog ==

+= 3.2.2 =
+1. Fixed bug on not saving persistence data during submit with “clear” not enabled.

 = 3.2.1 =
 1. Fixed backward compatibiltiy bug with multiple entries feature.